bjRichardLiu/BU_CS480_Study_Guide/README.md

 ## How to Use
 This study guide is written in Markdown, you can view them directly on GitHub.<br>
-Different chapters are in different folders, and each chapter has one or more Markdown file(s).<br>
+Different chapters are in their corresponding folders, and each chapter has one or more Markdown file(s).<br>

 ## Table of Contents
 - Linear Algebra (TODO)